RhoDARTS: Differentiable Quantum Architecture Search with Density Matrix Simulations: Supplements to the state initialization task

 \subsection{Quantum circuit for W states}

-The quantum circuits to generate the 3 and 4-qubit W states are shown in Fig.~\ref{fig:w-circ}.
+The quantum circuits to generate the 3- and 4-qubit W states are shown in Figs.~\ref{fig:w-circ-3} and \ref{fig:w-circ-4}.
 These are generalized to higher qubit counts by adding additional controlled-$\op{R}_y$ and CNOT gates.
-In our experiments, we used $\rho$DARTS to search for circuits to generate the $n$-qubit W states with $m=2n$ layers.
-Note that controlled-$\op{R}_y$ gates are not present in our gate set.
-Figures \ref{fig:w-2},~\ref{fig:w-3},~\ref{fig:w-4},~\ref{fig:w-5}~and~\ref{fig:w-6} show the best circuits found by $\rho$DARTS to produce the 2-6 qubit W states, the rotation gates with angles $|\theta|<0.01$ are omitted from these circuits.
+The controlled-$\op{R}_y$ gates can be decomposed into the gates in our chosen gate set as shown in Fig.~\ref{fig:cry-circ}.
+Figs.~\ref{fig:w-circ-3-decomposed} and ~\ref{fig:w-circ-4-decomposed} show the 3- and 4-qubit W state circuits decomposed into our gate set, and the pattern is established that the $n$-qubit W state circuit can fit in a circuit with $3(n-1)$ layers.
+Figs. \ref{fig:w-2}, \ref{fig:w-3}, \ref{fig:w-4}, \ref{fig:w-5} and \ref{fig:w-6} show the circuits found by $\rho$DARTS to generate the W states.